-We want to thank the nearly 50 volunteers from our church and St. Jude’s who made this outreach possible.
+We want to thank the MANY volunteers from our church and St. Jude’s who made this outreach possible.
 Thank you to our congregation for their support of our mission budget that enables this type of outreach.
 We also want to thank Home Depot for supplying craft projects as well as volunteers to assist in their assembly.
-Thanks also go to Jet’s Pizza and Uncle Ray’s Dairyland for contributing the food for our final lunch; it was a HUGE hit with the students!
+We want to thank Jet’s Pizza and Uncle Ray’s Dairyland for contributing the food for our final lunch; it was a huge hit with the students!!